 Early 2014 saw a return visit by long time PBGB Family member Colin Enright, who brought along his friend, cello player Adrian Lewis.

 In June 2014, when long time PBGB supporter Dave Crowden brought his son Sam along to record four beautiful songs as an acoustic guitar duo.
 Click on The Dave and Sam Project Page on the right of your screen to listen to how brilliantly they play together.
 Family within Family.................cool!

-Over an extended period winding up in July 2014, a host of our favourite Shedders pieced together the song "Always A Way".
-Contributors included Andy O'Donnell on Vocals (Andy also took on the role of Musical Director for the project ), Stacey, Patricia and Phoebe Mills on Backing Vocals, Ken Vatcher on Percussion, and Kevin Breeze on Bass.
-Neil did all the recording and production work, and contributed the guitar and keyboard parts.
+In July 2014, a host of our favourite Shedders pieced together the song "Always A Way".
+Contributors included Andy O'Donnell on Vocals, Stacey, Patricia and Phoebe Mills on Backing Vocals, Ken Vatcher on Percussion, and Kevin Breeze on Bass.
+Neil contributed the guitar and keyboard parts.
 Pete wrote the song and played the drums.
 Listen to the result on the PBGB JukeBox.

 In early October 2014, two 'new' musicians found their way to The Shed.
-Rob Smallwood, a guitarist, was introduced by Chris Ralfs, and keyboard player John Drews was pointed in our direction by long time Shed supporter and local community radio 2 SEA DJ Henry Jones.
+Rob Smallwood, a guitarist, and keyboard player John Drews.
+John was pointed our way by long time Shed supporter and local community radio 2 SEA DJ Henry Jones.
 Both fit the Shed mould very well.
 Their first contribution to our recorded oeuvre can be heard by watching the vid of Big Bad Handsome Man posted on January 17 2015.

 Mick and Louise introduced us to Dawson Graham who has become a very welcome regular.
 Check Dawson out by taking a look at his Musicians Page - click on The Musicians tab at top of screen and then click on Dawson Graham.